kovidgoyal/calibre/manual/faq.rst

       should show up in Windows Explorer (in Windows) or Finder (in OS X).
     * In |app|, go to Preferences->Ignored Devices and check that your device is not being ignored
-    * If all the above steps fail, go to Preferences->Miscellaneous and click debug device detection with your device attached and post the output as a ticket on `the calibre bug tracker <http://bugs.calibre-ebook.com>`_.
+    * If all the above steps fail, go to :guilabel:`Preferences->Miscellaneous` and click :guilabel:`Debug device detection` with your device attached and post the output as a ticket on `the calibre bug tracker <http://bugs.calibre-ebook.com>`_.

 My device is non-standard or unusual.
 What can I do to connect to it?